hdShang/arxiv-daily/docs/cs-RO/2025-10-01/papers/251000695v2-hamlet-switch-your-vision-language-action-model-into-a-history-aware.md

 ---
 layout: default
-title: HAMLET: Switch your Vision-Language-Action Model into a History-Aware Policy
+title: "HAMLET: Switch your Vision-Language-Action Model into a History-Aware Policy"
 ---

 # HAMLET: Switch your Vision-Language-Action Model into a History-Aware Policy